rigoudyg/climaf/doc/scripts/plot.rst

     "NH","SH60"...
   - ``focus`` : set it to 'land' (resp. 'ocean') if you want to plot only on land (resp. ocean)

-Additional fields:

-  - ``aux`` : a dataset for auxiliary field which can be up to 4-dimensional
-  - ``u, v`` : 2 datasets for the vector plot which can be up to 4-dimensional

-Warning: Order of data dimensions is supposed to be time, height, lat, lon.
-Only first time step is used.
-Only the first vertical dimension is used if the two other dimensions are not degenerated.

 Main field: